The Archive.

 6-28-70.

 It may have been a bit long for an impromptu spot - but he did splendid work filling in while other bands were stuck in the chaotic traffic conditions.
-The past 12 months in Donovan's career have been something of a mystery .
-Not since the jam session with Jeff Beck which produced Barabajagal has anything been heard of the gypsy -like folk singer.
+The past 12 months in Donovan's career had been something of a mystery .
+Not since the jam session with Jeff Beck which produced Barabajagal had anything been heard of the curly haired gypsy .

 Set list.